Law Enforcement Guide

 Law enforcement report placeholder

-Replace with a screenshot of the PDF report viewer highlighting key sections (timeline, entity table, evidence manifest).
+Placeholder: replace with a screenshot of the PDF report viewer highlighting key sections (timeline, entity table, evidence manifest).

 Report Contents